FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Experiments

 \section{Experiments}

-In this section, we first introduce the datasets (VisDrone \cite{cao2021visdrone}, HazyDet \cite{feng2024hazydet}, and SIMD \cite{haroon2020multisized}) used for aerial-view object detection.
-We then describe the experimental settings, followed by comparisons with state-of-the-art methods.
-Afterwards, ablation studies are conducted to analyze the effectiveness of each component, and the results are further illustrated with qualitative visualizations.
+In this section, we first introduce the RSOD datasets used in our experiments, including VisDrone \cite{cao2021visdrone}, HazyDet \cite{feng2024hazydet}, and SIMD \cite{haroon2020multisized}.
+We then describe the experimental settings and present comparisons with state-of-the-art methods.
+Subsequently, ablation studies are conducted to evaluate the effectiveness of each component, followed by qualitative visualizations for further analysis.